vmware-samples/vmware-blockchain-samples/vmbc-ethereum/privacy/admin-dapp/Readme.md

 # Privacy admin DAPP
-The admin-dapp is a Nodejs based application that demonstrate privacy application administrators workflow.
+The admin-dapp is a Nodejs based application that demonstrates the workflow of a privacy application's administrators.
 The administrator is responsible for:

 - Deploying an instance of privacy and public smart contracts and effectively the privacy application.
 The users rely on these smart contract addresses to get bootstrapped!

 - Since the administrator is the contract owner he can mint public ERC20 tokens to any users based on their EOA ethereum address.

-- The administrator can allocate privacy budgets for any users based on their privacy user identifier (PID).
+- The administrator can allocate privacy budgets for any number of users, based on their privacy user identifier (PID).

 # Workflow
 ## Deploy the privacy application (all smart contracts)